 Asking the right questions: designing the approval workflow

-Designing a requisition approval workflow requires some thought and consideration – and likely some input from stakeholders.
-There are many factors to consider, here are a few:
+Developing a requisition approval workflow requires some thought and consideration – and likely some input from stakeholders.
+There are many factors to consider; here are a few:

 - Who is required to review and approve expenditure requests?